markus1189/shake-it/src/presentation.md

 - what's the deal about `shake`?
 - shake is `monadic`
 - make is only `applicative`
+- (let's forget about the unprincipled rest for now)
 - and `Monad` is far more powerful than `Applicative`

 # Example